mikegleen/modes/doc/source/configuration.rst

    This is the column title of the column to use for the accession number.
 The default value is ``Serial`` (case sensitive).
 If this statement is specified, the command line parameter ``--serial`` is ignored.
-Use of the command parameter is deprecated.
+Use of the command line parameter is deprecated.

 .. _skip_number: